The Ad Net Zero

 Action 5

-We firmly believe the advertising industry’s brilliant creativity should be used to drive positive change, in every sector of the economy.
-Action 5 is focused on harnessing advertising’s power to support behaviour change.
-Initiatives like #ChangetheBrief are recommended to provide advertisers with more sustainable solutions to their campaign briefs.
+We firmly believe the cultural influence and creative power of the advertising industry should be used to drive positive change, in every sector of the economy.
+Action 5 is focused on using our ability to support more sustainable behaviours.
+Initiatives like #ChangetheBrief are recommended to provide agencies with more sustainable solutions to their campaign briefs.

-We firmly believe the advertising industry’s brilliant creativity should be used to drive positive change, in every sector of the economy.
-Action 5 is focused on harnessing advertising’s power to support behaviour change.
-Initiatives like #ChangetheBrief are recommended to provide advertisers with more sustainable solutions to their campaign briefs.
+We firmly believe the cultural influence and creative power of the advertising industry should be used to drive positive change, in every sector of the economy.
+Action 5 is focused on using our ability to support more sustainable behaviours.
+Initiatives like #ChangetheBrief are recommended to provide agencies with more sustainable solutions to their campaign briefs.

-Advertising’s influence on the wider world is a hugely important pillar of Ad Net Zero.
-Our ambition is that agencies and their clients should increasingly work together to use advertising to promote more sustainable choices between competing products and services, to back innovations that deliver greener solutions to people’s needs and desires, and to persuade people to adopt behaviours that reduce carbon emissions.
+Ad Net Zero believes that brands can use advertising to promote more sustainable choices, to back innovations that deliver greener solutions to people’s needs and desires, and to highlight behaviours that could reduce carbon emissions.

 Research from the World Federation of Advertisers (WFA) and Kantar suggests 64% of consumers say it is businesses’ responsibility to solve climate and environmental issues, 68% of employees say organisations should step up when governments fail to fix society’s problems and nearly half (49%) of investors would sell their investment if a company does not sufficiently address Environmental, Social and Governance (ESG) issues.